 So you may have seen my post on The Basic Characteristics of Scientific English, but what is it all for and where did it come from?
 What is the history of Scientific English?
 If you have wondered these questions, you have certainly come to the right place!

-Elements of Scientific writing has been identified as far back as the 14th century.
+Elements of Scientific writing have been identified as far back as the 14th century.
 The first codified example (at least for English) was by the Royal Society through Thomas Sprat‘s emphasis on it in his work History of the Royal Society of London (1667).
 This set down principles that members of the Royal Society should follow in their scientific writing.
 It is also the modern foundation for scientific language today.

 Truly modern scientific writing came about as a product of the Cold War.
 Scientific writing became widely standardised as American (and Western) scientists had to communicate with each other and exchange information.
 This established English as the dominant publication language for science (and a reason why many journals only accept English-language manuscripts).
 Moreover, as the US had major resources to put into science at this time.
 American (US) English (and not British English as it had been before) became the basis for a new type of Scientific Writing.
 This is why many forms of Scientific English have many grammatical similarities with American English, such as the use of the Oxford (serial) comma.